 While supporting your student through the process is very important, understand that your student is embarking on a personal experience.
-Many students are surprised at how much time and EFFORT it takes to get through all the pieces of predeparture.
+Many students are surprised at how much time and EFFORT it takes to get through predeparture.
 And most of this activity takes place amidst regular academic study.
 Investment in the predeparture process will help them while they are abroad.

 - BEST: Encourage him/her to take responsibility from the beginning in preparing for study abroad.
 Help him/her examine the timeframes they have for completing various items so they can organize their time while maintaining their regular academic activities (homework, papers, final exams).

 - ENCOURAGE your student to be proactive.
 There will likely be online processes, paper processes, and steps to take for different entities: WU, OIE, host university, program provider, consulates.
 Students should ask questions EARLY, soon after receiving instructions, so there is time to manage any complicated issues before deadlines.

 - Talk about how anxiety from being out of their comfort zone is natural- before they go abroad and while they are abroad.
 Help them identify self-care activities that can help them cope with this kind of emotional stress.
 Remind them to be attentive in the predeparture sessions.
 It is hard for students to grasp why things are important or necessary.